MSeidelFed/KineticMSI/USAGE.md

 ### IsoCorrectoR workflow

-*A function to correct natural isotopic abundances (NIA) from kineticMSI datasets or multiple csv files with the right format*
+*A function to correct natural isotopic abundances (NIA) from KineticMSI datasets or multiple csv files with the right format*

 [IsoCorrectoR](https://www.bioconductor.org/packages/release/bioc/html/IsoCorrectoR.html) has been installed and used according to the instructions provided upon releasing of the package in BioConductor.